 Battou-Jutsu is often used interchangeably with the terms Iai and Battou

 It's an older Japanese word for Iai-jutsu.

-This can in turn produce's instinctive behaviour's (muscle memory) to an elevated level of skill, thus unifying the swordsman to the sword, through arduous repeative conditioning over many years.
+A Battoujutsu Swordsman will practice with the live-blade katana (Shinken), often they simply drill (Kata) alone in Nature.
+This can in turn produce's instinctive behaviour's (muscle memory) to an elevated level of skill, thus unifying the swordsman mind body and spirit to the sword, through arduous repetitive conditioning over many years.

-Battou-Jutsu differs from modern sport systems of Kendo or Iaido, in a number of ways and due to its extensive history; including the fact that Battou-Jutsu is primarily focused on cutting application for combat effectiveness, the sword usually begins in the scabbard, cutting usually takes place with the extraction of sword from it saya - where with the other arts example Kendo / Iaido the sword is already drawn fully out of the scabbard (saya) and then a cutting action is made.
+Battou-Jutsu is primarily focused on cutting application for combat effectiveness, the sword usually begins in the scabbard, cutting usually takes place the extraction of the sword the moment it clears the Saya/scabbard; where with other forms of sword arts such as Kendo / Iaido the sword is already fully drawn out before cutting action begins.

-test cutting to demostrate a swordsman skill & ability.
+test cutting to demostrate skill and level of proficiency.